optimizely/react-sdk/README.md

 ### Limitations

 - **Datafile required** — SSR requires a pre-fetched datafile.
 Using `sdkKey` alone falls back to a failed decision.
-- **Static user only** — User `Promise` is not supported during SSR.
+- **User Promise not supported** — User `Promise` is not supported during SSR.
 - **ODP segments** — ODP audience segments require async I/O and are not available during server rendering.
-Pass pre-fetched segments via the `qualifiedSegments` prop on `OptimizelyProvider` to enable synchronous ODP-based decisions.
+Use [`getQualifiedSegments`](#getqualifiedsegments) to pre-fetch segments server-side and pass them via the `qualifiedSegments` prop on `OptimizelyProvider` to enable synchronous ODP-based decisions.
 Without it, consider deferring the decision to the client using the fallback pattern.

 For more details and workarounds, see the [Next.js Integration Guide — Limitations](docs/nextjs-integration.md#limitations).